Backbase/backbase-openapi-tools/README.md

 # Release Notes
 BOAT is still under development and subject to change.

-## 0.2.4
+## 0.2.4 - Breaking Change!
-* Changed how operationIds are generated.
+* **Changed how operationIds are generated**.
 The previous implementation ended up generating very long and confusing names.
-    The improved generator greatly improves the names of operationId.
+    The improved generator greatly improves the names of operationId when converting from RAML to OAS3
+* Default version of OpenAPI is now **3.0.3**
 * Generated STUBS and Clients must be refactored to use the new names!
 It should not affect the names of Schemas converted from RAML.